chewanna7-code/NatureInsightStudy/**04_MATRIX_Key_Element_Of_this_Code/README.md

-# BRITE-NI Trade-Off Matrix and AHP Analysis
+# Trade-Off Matrix and AHP Analysis

 This folder contains the weighted trade-off matrix, Analytical Hierarchy Process (AHP) workflows and supporting literature descriptor frameworks developed for the dissertation project: